wifiknight45/CTRL-ALT-DEBT/README.md

 ---

-## Future Enhancements
+## Potential Future Enhancements
 - Adding more financial categories or customizing them.
 - Providing additional visualization types like pie charts or time-series trends.
 - Integrating with cloud storage for secure data backup.

 ---

 Enjoy managing your finances effortlessly with this tool!
-If you encounter any issues or need further customization, feel free to reach out.

----

-Let me know if you’d like me to further refine this!
+acknowledgements: Microsoft Copilot, Google Colab and wifiknight45 with the tunes and rudder